 8.2 Uploading Process

-1-Open Firefox, go to Tools, Webdeveloper, then FireFTP
+1-Open Firefox, go to Tools, Web developer, then FireFTP

 2-Connect to Akamai (Accounts assigned by Tyler Hansen on Software Dev Team)

 Akamai is the service provider/server of streaming our videos.
 We use Akamai because of many features but the one that applies to content development is the adaptive streaming capability.
 We can have multiple bitrate streaming for a better user experience.
 This is the future of our encoding.